iamanigeeit/DDW2023/docs/08-sm/state-machine-abc.md

 By the end of this lesson, you should be able to:

-- Implement an **Abstract Base Class** for State Machine using abc module
 - Define **output** function and **next** state function
 - Draw **state transition diagram** and **time-step table**
 - **Implement** output function and next state function inside `get_next_values` overridden method.